PolyUrbanWaters

 The PolyUrbanWaters project aims to provide innovative and transferable tools that support water-sensitive, sustainable, and climate-resilient urban transformation in Southeast Asia and localization of the 2030 Agenda.

-As a trans-disciplinary research collaboration, with partners from academia, civil society institutions, city administrations, government institutions and praxis, PolyUrbanWaters is working on the thematic focus areas of water-sensitive urban planning and infrastructure, sustainable municipal basic services, climate adaptation, and integrated land and water resource management.
+PolyUrbanWaters (PUW) is a transdisciplinary project involving partners from the fields of science, civil society institutions, city administrations, government institutions, and professional practice.
+PUW addresses the thematic priorities of water-sensitive urban planning and infrastructure, sustainable municipal services, climate adaptation, and integrated land and water resource management.

 Project lead: